 The subsidy covers 75 per cent of the first $58,700 of income typically earned by employees, up to a maximum of $847 per week.

 Heather Evans, executive director of the Canadian Tax Foundation, describes the CEWS as a "high-trust" program.
 The government expects employers to use consistent accounting and not take advantage of it.
 "You have to be very cautious about deviating from what you've done in the past.
 I think it would be viewed in a very negative light," she says.

-Applicants can use either cash-based or accrual accounting but must apply the same method throughout the program.
+CRA is accepting applications under both cash-based and accrual accounting.
+Firms that use accrual accounting can switch to cash-based, but cash-based accounting cannot be changed to accrual.
 Angelo Nikolakakis, a partner at EY Law LLP and chair of the CBA Taxation Law Section, says that applicants need to be prepared for CRA to review their submissions and audit them.

 The government has also indicated that it will publish the names of subsidy recipients.

 "If you're claiming it, you better accept the idea that the name of your business is going to be made public," says Bruce Ball, vice-president, Taxation at the Chartered Professional Accountants of Canada.
 "People shouldn't game the system; that's the bottom line."

 Employers found to have overstated their revenue loss to quality for the CEWS will have to reimburse the government and face a penalty of 25 per cent of the amount claimed.
 A false claim could incur a 50 per cent penalty based on the difference between the amount claimed and the amount entitled.
 Fraudulent claimants also risk fines or imprisonment.
 Penalties can also be levied against third parties that assist others with false statements or omissions.